AimanAshrafi/Celestial-Observation/docs/algorithm.md

 create a function to get the moon phase based off the date.

+4.ask the user for location

+read location
+display possible stars/constellations seen from that hemisphere

-4. Ask the user to enter the AQI
+5. Ask the user to enter the AQI

 Read AQI from the user.

-5. Determine visibility
+6. Determine visibility

-Use moon phase(illumination factor) and AQI to compute a visibility.
+Use location, moon phase(illumination factor) and AQI to compute a visibility.

 Decide which constellations can be seen under these conditions.

-6. Display results
+7. Display results

 Show moon phase.